sitegui/asyncProtocol/nodejs/README.md

 Represents a token of 16 bytes

 ## new aP.Token([base])
-Creates a new token from the base (another token).
+Creates a new token from the base (another token or 16-byte buffer).
 Default: random token

 ## isEqual(token)
 Returns if the token is equal to another one